lirantal/ls-mcp/docs/credential-detection.md

 ## Conclusion

 The credential detection feature has been successfully implemented and provides a comprehensive solution for identifying potential credential exposure in MCP server configurations.
 The feature is secure, non-intrusive, and provides clear visual indicators of credential risks while maintaining the existing functionality of the ls-mcp tool.

+The new pattern organization structure makes the code more maintainable and easier to extend with new credential patterns in the future.